 Font and Colors

-The Recycle logo does not have rigid frames and is generally accepted standardization so that it can be accompanied by any text and any font.
-After all, the most important thing for her is the shape of a triangle with reverse arrows.
+The Recycle logo does not have rigid frames and is generally accepted standardization, so any text and font can accompany it.
+After all, the most important thing for her is the triangle shape with reverse arrows.

-The color also does not matter much, but traditionally green of several shades predominates since it is closest to an eco-friendly palette dictated by nature itself.
+The color does not matter much, but several shades of green predominate traditionally since it is closest to an eco-friendly palette dictated by nature itself.
 A combination of black arrows on a white background is also used.

 What do the three arrows mean in recycling?